 It’s really hard to see how powerful and far-reaching diet culture is when we’re in it.
 It normalizes disordered eating and overall not feeling “enough”.
 Diet culture and years of trying to control food and your body, can make you feel like there is something “wrong” with you for not being able to stick to your diet or feeling obsessed with food.

 We’re here to help you relearn your relationship with food so you can feel empowered in your choices, and have those choices take up less of your brain space.
 So you can put your brain space and energy towards the other things in your life you’d like to focus on.

 Do you believe:

-Have you lived by a certain diet or certain food rules for as long as you can remember?
+Does your child express distress in their body?
+Do they express desire or engage in behaviors to change their body size?
+Have you followed certain food rules for as long as you can remember?
 Do you find yourself wanting to change that, but have a hard time knowing what you actually want to eat and how to incorporate those choices in a healthy way?